jorainer/xcms-gnps-large-scale/README.md

   [bioconductor/release_metabolomics2:R3.3.2_Bioc3.4](https://hub.docker.com/layers/bioconductor/release_metabolomics2/R3.3.2_Bioc3.4/images/sha256-eecdb80fc886e0ac4e5e32989a87db0a10ad48c8d737fc5695c2226f21e4aca6)
   docker image was used which features *xcms* version 1.50.1.

+- [MSV000080030.R](MSV000080030.R): R script used to perform the original analysis described in the Supplement from Nothias et al.

 ## Software requirements

 The docker image for the Bioconductor 3.22 developmental version can be